 Function: int tbuf_row(tbuf B) Return the row of the cursor int tbuf_col(tbuf B) Return the column of the cursor

-These functions should be as efficient as possible, only scanning necessary portions of the doubly-linked list.
+These functions should not modify the text buffer.
+Furthermore, they should be as efficient as possible, only scanning necessary portions of the doubly-linked list.

 1.4 Testing